mjpitz/go-ga/README.md

 * Sending data to Google Analytics using GET or POST methods
 * Encoding payloads to URLs for embedding
+* Support for decoding url parameters into a struct using tags `url:"name"`
 * A simple containerized beacon for reporting on application usage

 ### Parameter Support